 And this fine critter is a Vermillion Rockfish (Sebastes miniatus), another stunning example of Minatus.
 So I guess we all can agree 'miniate' is a sort of scarlet-vermillion bright orangey red, yeah?

-The etymology isn't as surprising as slightly different place the etymology leads us.
-Minio is a word that came into Latin from some hill country tongue from Spain, there were lots of those back in the era when backwoods Latin was slowly turning into the various Romance languages we know today (French, Spanish, Italian, etc., etc.).
-Mino meant 'red lead' a mineral they were digging up in Spain which had an important use as a pigment, specifically in making a bright red ink that stayed nice and red over time instead of fading or just turning kind of brownish.
+The etymology for this word isn't as surprising as a slightly different place the etymology leads us.
+Minio is a word that came into Latin from some hill country tongue of Spain, there were lots of those back in the era when backwoods Latin was slowly turning into the various Romance languages we know today (French, Spanish, Italian, etc., etc.).
+Minio meant 'red lead,' a mineral they were digging up in Spain which had an important use as a pigment, specifically in making a bright red ink that stayed nice and red over time instead of fading or just turning kind of brownish.